PercentBoat4164/HZDDowngrader/README.md

 To run this script:
 1. Download the code, latest release file, or just the *.sh file.
 2. Open a terminal and naviagte to the location that you saved the file.
+3. If you installed Horizon Zero Dawn in Steam's default location skip to step ___
+4. Type in `nano HorizonZeroDawnDowngradeScript.sh`.
+5. Edit line 4 to read `HORIZON_ZERO_DAWN_DIRECTORY="location/that/you/installed/Horizon Zero Dawn"`.
+6. Press `ctrl + X`, `Y`, then `Enter`.
-3. Type in `bash HorizonZeroDawnDowngradeScript.sh`.
+7. Type in `bash HorizonZeroDawnDowngradeScript.sh`.
-4. Follow the on-screen instructions from there.
+8. Follow the on-screen instructions from there.